BDO arm fixes 3 health centers in Ilocos Sur

-When Typhoon “Ompong” and the southwest monsoon swept through Luzon last year, incessant rains and strong winds disrupted the operations of health centers in the municipalities of Cabugao, Narvacan and Sta.
+When Typhoon “Ompong” and the southwest monsoon swept through Luzon last year, incessant rains and strong winds disrupted the operations of health centers in the municipalities of Cabugao, Narvacan, and Sta.
 Maria in the disaster-prone province of Ilocos Sur.

 Rooms were flooded as water leaked inside the buildings.
-Walls, floors and windows were broken.
-Medicine cabinets, furniture and fixtures were damaged.
+Walls, floors, and windows were broken.
+Medicine cabinets, furniture, and fixtures were damaged.
 The health centers were not in the best condition to deliver patient care, as wear and tear brought the buildings into a state of disrepair.

-In response, BDO Foundation, the corporate social responsibility arm of BDO Unibank, rehabilitated Cabugao Rural Health Unit and Lying-in Center, Narvacan Rural Health Unit I, and Sta.
+In response, the BDO Foundation, the corporate social responsibility arm of BDO Unibank, rehabilitated Cabugao Rural Health Unit and Lying-in Center, Narvacan Rural Health Unit I, and Sta.
 Maria Rural Health Unit.

 The initiative is in line with the foundation’s disaster response advocacy and commitment to help improve the healthcare delivery system in the Philippines.
 More than 114,000 people from 100 barangays stand to benefit from BDO Foundation’s corporate citizenship initiative in Ilocos Sur.

 The rehabilitated rural health units were turned over to their respective communities in ceremonies led by BDO Foundation president Mario Deriquito, BDO Foundation program director Rose Espinosa, and BDO North Western Luzon area head Apolinario Aquino, together with the heads of BDO and One Network Bank branches in Ilocos Sur.